Guruvayur Keshavan: Legacy

 The Guruvayur Devaswom erected a life-size statue of Keshavan in its precincts as tribute to the services he rendered to the presiding deity of the temple.
 His tusks, along with a majestic portrait of the elephant, can be still seen adorning the entrance to the main temple enclosure.
 Its life is the subject of the 1977 Malayalam feature film Guruvayur Kesavan, released the year after his death.
-The film was directed by Bharathan, starring M. G. Soman, Adoor Bhasi, Sankaradi, Bahadoor, Jayabharathi, Vennira Aadai Nirmala (Ushakumari), Veeran, Oduvil Unnikrishnan, Junior Sheela, M S Nambudiri, N Govindankutty, Paravoor Bharathan and Manavalan Joseph.
-Nayarambalam Shivaji was in the lead role as Guruvayur Kesavan.
-The cinematography of the film was done by Ashok Kumar.
-The story of Guruvayur Keshavan is portrayed in a television serial on Surya TV (2009—2010), scripted by Pradeep Sivasankar, starring Captain Raju, KPAC Sajeev, Kaviyoor Ponnamma, Salu Menon and Kollam Ajith.
+The film was directed by Bharathan.
+Nayarambalam Shivaji played Gajarajan Guruvayur Keshavan.

+The story of Gajarajan Guruvayur Keshavan was portrayed in a television serial on Surya TV (2009—2010), as scripted by Pradeep Sivasankar.